anjalinugg4/ANNFinalProject/README.md

-# 🌤️ Weather2Mood: CNN-Based Music & Recipe Recommender
+# Climate Cuisine: CNN-Based Music & Recipe Recommender

 This project uses a Convolutional Neural Network (CNN) to classify weather conditions from images, maps them to corresponding emotions, and recommends a fitting song and recipe.
 It combines computer vision, emotion modeling, and content-based recommendation into a seamless pipeline.